How much is your car worth?

 For enhanced passenger comfort on long trips the Q8’s rear seats recline.
 The E-Pace’s rear seats don’t recline.

-The Q8 has a much larger cargo area with its rear seat up than the E-Pace with its rear seat up (28.6 vs. 24.2 cubic feet).
-The Q8 has a much larger cargo area with its rear seat folded than the E-Pace with its rear seat folded (67.5 vs. 52.7 cubic feet).
+The Q8 has a much larger cargo volume with its rear seat up than the E-Pace with its rear seat up (28.6 vs. 24.2 cubic feet).
+The Q8 has a much larger cargo volume with its rear seat folded than the E-Pace with its rear seat folded (67.5 vs. 52.7 cubic feet).